Japan’s PM Takaichi will dissolve parliament, call snap election

 For its part, the Lee administration has stressed its goal of “restoring” ties with China, which remains South Korea’s largest trading partner.
 At the same time, it has said Lee’s approach of “practical diplomacy” aims to maintain strong ties with Japan and the United States, South Korea’s most important ally.

-Under Lee’s predecessor, Yoon Suk Yeol, Seoul leaned closer to Washington and Tokyo and increased criticism of China’s stance on Taiwan.
+Under Lee’s predecessor, Yoon Suk-yeol, Seoul leaned closer to Washington and Tokyo and increased criticism of China’s stance on Taiwan.

 Lee, in contrast, has said he will not take sides in the dispute between China and Japan, a position he maintains as tensions around the Taiwan Strait rise following Beijing’s recent large-scale military drills near Taiwan.